eZmaxinc/eZmax-SDK-go/docs/WebhookResponseCompound.md

 `func (o *WebhookResponseCompound) HasSWebhookEvent() bool`

 HasSWebhookEvent returns a boolean if a field has been set.

+### GetAObjWebhookheader

+`func (o *WebhookResponseCompound) GetAObjWebhookheader() []WebhookheaderResponseCompound`

+GetAObjWebhookheader returns the AObjWebhookheader field if non-nil, zero value otherwise.

+### GetAObjWebhookheaderOk

+`func (o *WebhookResponseCompound) GetAObjWebhookheaderOk() (*[]WebhookheaderResponseCompound, bool)`

+GetAObjWebhookheaderOk returns a tuple with the AObjWebhookheader field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjWebhookheader

+`func (o *WebhookResponseCompound) SetAObjWebhookheader(v []WebhookheaderResponseCompound)`

+SetAObjWebhookheader sets AObjWebhookheader field to given value.

+### HasAObjWebhookheader

+`func (o *WebhookResponseCompound) HasAObjWebhookheader() bool`

+HasAObjWebhookheader returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)